NJUNLP/pydec/docs/_docs/tutorials/understand-composition.md

 where $b$ is the bias parameters of the model.

 By default, the term $\frac{\mathscr{D}h}{\mathscr{D}b^1\cdots\mathscr{D}b^L}$ is saved to `Composition._residual`.
-PyDec configures some strategies to reallocate the bias term to the components corresponding to the input (see Bias Decomposition, so the residual may be 0 or some other value (depending on the reallocation strategy).
+PyDec configures some strategies to reallocate the bias term to the components corresponding to the input (see {% include doc.html name="Bias Decomposition" path="notes/bias-decomposition" %}, so the residual may be 0 or some other value (depending on the reallocation strategy).

 ## Operations on Compositions

 We have implemented some common operations on Compositions, including arithmetic, linear algebra, matrix manipulation (transposing, indexing, slicing).

 Most of the operations are the same as tensor operations, and a convenient expression to understand is that performing one operation on a composition is equivalent to performing the same operation for all components of the composition, including the residual component.
-More details about the operations can be found here.
+More details about the operations can be found {% include doc.html name="here" path="notes/overloaded-operators" %}.

 Example:
 ```python